Ahrimdon/test-iw7/deps/curl/docs/libcurl/opts/CURLOPT_PROXYTYPE.md

 ## CURLPROXY_HTTPS

 HTTPS Proxy using HTTP/1.
 (Added in 7.52.0 for OpenSSL and GnuTLS.
-Since 7.87.0, it also works for BearSSL, mbedTLS, rustls, Schannel, Secure Transport and wolfSSL.)
+Since 7.87.0, it also works for BearSSL, mbedTLS, Rustls, Schannel, Secure Transport and wolfSSL.)

 ## CURLPROXY_HTTPS2